 15th International Conference on Molecular Epidemiology and Evolutionary Genetics of Infectious Diseases

-Organized by Elsevier, the 15th International Conference on Molecular Epidemiology and Evolutionary Genetics of Infectious Diseases (MEEGID XV) will include 10 – 15 plenary lectures, 15 – 20 two hour-specialized symposia, and several poster sessions.
+The 15th International Conference on Molecular Epidemiology and Evolutionary Genetics of Infectious Diseases (MEEGID XV) will include 10 – 15 plenary lectures, 15 – 20 two hour-specialized symposia, and several poster sessions.
 Special emphasis will be given to health problems of specific interest to the present world: COVID-19, the spread of transmissible diseases linked to climate and ecological disorders, tuberculosis, AIDS, malaria, to name a few.

 Plenary lectures and symposia will also deal with transversal topics, such as population genetics, evolution, speciation, taxonomy, bioinformatics, modelling, whole genome sequencing analysis and -omics analyses.